GabiBarajas/of-cases/incompressible/simpleFoam/7BladedImpellerWithVolute/readme.md

 OpenFOAM-dev (15-03-2016)  (openfoam.org)

-the Ahmed.py creates the 3D files, properties can be adjusted here eg. the slant angle.
+the Allrun.msh creates the 3D files, and mesh, correct paths to salome and gmsh must be set. also cfmesh-1.1.1 should be sourced for creating the mesh.

-the gmshToStl.sh converts the 3D files into a joined stl file for cfmesh.
+the Allrun.pre joins the mesh together and creates the boundary conditions, this should be run with OF-dev sourced.

-the runMeshCase.sh file shows the commands to create the mesh and prepare for running.
+the Allrun file decomposes the case and solves using simpleFoam.